good-idea/sane-shopify/README.md

 <!-- tocstop -->

-🚨 very alpha! in active development. 🚨
+🚨 Heads up!
+This project is no longer in active development.
+See the [official Sanity Connect for Shopify](https://www.sanity.io/docs/sanity-connect-for-shopify) plugin instead! 🚨

 All minor version changes (`0.X.0`) are likely to have breaking changes.
 If you are updating and have issues, see the [alpha changelog](#alpha-changelog) below.